-But even if you're itching to get to your island vacation or attend your cousin's wedding that's been rescheduled for the third time, the thought of getting on an airplane might fill you with dread.
+Even if you're itching to get to your island vacation or attend your cousin's wedding, the thought of getting on an airplane might fill you with dread.

 If you're afraid to fly, you're in good company.
 About 40% of Americans feel some fear at the thought of flying, and between 2.5% and 6.5% of people in the U.S. actually experience a phobia of flying.

 If you'll do almost anything to avoid reaching cruising altitude, these tips can help.

 Flying is known as the safest form of long-distance travel – and dying from a plane accident is extremely rare.
 So why do our brains hang on to the very extraordinary instances when something goes wrong?